McMurdo Dry Valleys: Research

+Similarly, much research has been done on analyzing the various ice-covered lakes and streams in the valleys.
+The lakes are unique physically due to a climate-induced balance between the maintenance of a thick, permanent ice cover due to low temperatures, the loss of ice to sublimation, and the replacement of water into the lakes themselves from seasonal glacial meltwater inflow.

+Research has discovered the presence of microbial mats along glacial-melt streams, lakes, wetlands, and ice in the region.
+Dry Valley microbial mats are unique due to the constant scouring from katabatic winds.

 Endolithic bacteria have been found living in the Dry Valleys, sheltered from the dry air in the relatively moist interior of rocks.
 Summer meltwater from the glaciers provides the primary source of soil nutrients.
-Scientists consider the Dry Valleys perhaps the closest of any terrestrial environment to the planet Mars, and thus an important source of insights into possible extraterrestrial life.

 Anaerobic bacteria whose metabolism is based on iron and sulfur live in sub-freezing temperatures under the Taylor Glacier.

 It was previously thought that algae were staining the red ice emerging at Blood Falls but it is now known that the staining is caused by high levels of iron oxide.